sruthi1014/Customer-Engagement-Analysis-VMWARE/README.md

 ### Approach:
 1. Data Cleaning
    Data consists of 700 columns with few redundant columns and rows.
-Due to which initial cleaning was done step wise as mentioned below:
+Performed the initial exploratory data analysis (EDA) and removed the columns in steps mentioned below.
    * step 1: collecting column indexes which have same value in all the observations and removal of those columns
    ![R code for step 1](https://github.com/sruthi1014/Customer-Engagement-Analysis-VMWARE/blob/master/images/step1.PNG)<br>
    * step 2: creating a new level "NotAVailable" for capturing both NAs and Unknown values in each categorical column <br>